psevestre/openid-fapi/Financial_API_WD_001.md

 # Financial-grade API Security Profile 1.0 - Part 1: Baseline

-## Warning

-This document is not an OIDF International Standard.
-It is distributed for review and comment.
-It is subject to change without notice and may not be referred to as an International Standard.

-Recipients of this draft are invited to submit, with their comments, notification of any relevant patent rights of which they are aware and to provide supporting documentation.

 ## Copyright notice & license
 The OpenID Foundation (OIDF) grants to any Contributor, developer, implementer, or other interested party a non-exclusive, royalty-free, worldwide copyright license to reproduce, prepare derivative works from, distribute, perform and display, this Implementers Draft or Final Specification solely for the purposes of (i) developing specifications, and (ii) implementing Implementers Drafts and Final Specifications based on such documents, provided that attribution be made to the OIDF as the source of the material, but that such attribution does not indicate an endorsement by the OIDF.